weidengeist/Willowbot/README.md

 ```
 '^!title( |$)' : {
   'matchType' : 'regex',
-  'function'  : 'modChannelInfo_title_get(irc, CONFIG, "The current title is »$return«.", "Could not retrieve the title information.")',
+  'function'  : ['modChannelInfo_title_get(irc, CONFIG, "The current title is »$return«.", "Could not retrieve the title information.")'],
 },
 '^!title-set( |$)' : {
   'matchType' : 'regex',
-  'function'  : 'modChannelInfo_title_set(irc, CONFIG, "$arg0+", "Title has been changed to »$return«.", "Could not change the title.")'
+  'function'  : ['modChannelInfo_title_set(irc, CONFIG, "$arg0+", "Title has been changed to »$return«.", "Could not change the title.")']
 },
 '^!game( |$)' : {
     'matchType' : 'regex',
-    'function'  : 'modChannelInfo_category_get(irc, CONFIG, "The current category is »$return«.", "Could not retrieve the category information.")',
+    'function'  : ['modChannelInfo_category_get(irc, CONFIG, "The current category is »$return«.", "Could not retrieve the category information.")'],
 },
 '^!game-set( |$)' : {
   'matchType' : 'regex',
-  'function'  : 'modChannelInfo_category_set(irc, CONFIG, "$arg0+", "Potential candidates: $return.
-Change the game by typing !game-set [number] or send a new request.", "Category has been set to »$return«.", "Could not set the category.")'
+  'function'  : ['modChannelInfo_category_set(irc, CONFIG, "$arg0+", "Potential candidates: $return.
+Change the game by typing !game-set [number] or send a new request.", "Category has been set to »$return«.", "Could not set the category.")']
 }
 ```
 The `title_get` function may be called in a simplified way by invoking `modChannelInfo_title_get(irc, CONFIG)`, however, there will be no feedback about the title in the chat then.
 The first optional argument is the text being returned after a successful server request: